playcanvas/codemods/esm-scripts/README.md

 This codemod transforms legacy PlayCanvas Scripts into their newer modern equivalents.
 You can open this codemod and run it over your existing scripts in vscode using the link to the side.

-The codemod fully supports all syntax transformations apart from 'json' type attributes..
+The codemod fully supports all syntax transformations.

 To run this codemod use